AP: Matt Rourke. Boston bombing suspects: Police in tactical gear conduct a search for a suspect in the Boston Marathon bombings.

 The men's uncle told The Associated Press that the brothers lived together near Boston and have been in the United States for about a decade.

-This photo released by the Federal Bureau of Investigation shows a suspect that officials identified as Dzhokhar Tsarnaev, being sought by police in the Boston Marathon bombings MondayAP: Federal Bureau of Investigation.
+AP: Federal Bureau of Investigation.
 This photo released by the Federal Bureau of Investigation shows a suspect that officials identified as Dzhokhar Tsarnaev, being sought by police in the Boston Marathon bombings Monday

-The developments came after the FBI on Thursday released photos and video of two suspects in the bombing and appealed to the public for help in identifying them.
+After the shootout, authorities launched a manhunt for Dzhokhar A. Tsarnaev in the Boston suburb of Watertown.
+Heavily-armed police are conducting a house-to-house search inside a 20-block area.The developments came after the FBI on Thursday released photos and video of two suspects in the bombing and appealed to the public for help in identifying them.
 The younger suspect was seen in video wearing a white hat and setting down a backpack at the site of the second explosion at Forum Restaurant.

 The suspects: Tamerlan and Dzhokhar Tsarnaev were described by law enforcement officials as brothers from the Russian region near Chechnya.